TACC/gateways19-hpc-in-the-cloud/block1/intro-to-docker.md

 $ mkdir docker; cd docker
 ```

-### Lecture: Docker Images and Tags, Docker Hub, and Pulling Images
+### Lecture: Docker Images and Tags, Docker Hub, and Images
 A Docker image is a container template from which one or more containers can be run.
 It is a rooted filesystem that,
 by definition, contains all of the file dependencies needed for whatever application(s) will be run within the
 containers launched from it.
 The image also contains metadata describing options available to the operator running